medusalix/xow/README.md

 ## Supported devices

-xow supports both versions of the wireless dongle (slim and bulky one).
+xow supports both versions of the wireless dongle (slim and bulky one) and the Surface Book 2's built-in adapter.
 The following Xbox One controllers are currently compatible with the driver:

 | Model number | Year | Additional information    | Status       |